Gagan2435/Gagan2435/README.md

 <td width="100%">

 ### [Cyber LexiBot](https://github.com/Gagan2435/Cyber-LexiBot)
-An AI assistant that takes a plain-language cybercrime complaint and turns it into a classified incident, the exact section of Indian IT law that applies, and a concrete next step.
+Most people who've been scammed or harassed online don't know which law covers it, let alone what to do next.
+This bot reads a plain-language complaint the way a person would tell a friend what happened, and turns it into a classified incident, the relevant section of Indian cyber law, and a concrete next step.
 Fine-tuned DistilBERT for intent classification across six incident types, paired with Sentence-BERT + FAISS for legal-section retrieval and spaCy for entity extraction.

 **Result:** roughly 84% classification accuracy under realistic, noise-injected evaluation on a 2,000-record test set.